Superlinear elliptic equations with unbalanced growth and nonlinear boundary condition: Sign changing solution

 that is a contradiction.
 Analogously we prove that $v_2 \neq 0$ and our claim is true.
 Now, using Proposition \ref{properties_Nehari_manifold}, there exist $s_1, s_2 >0$ such that $s_1 v_1, s_2 v_2 \in \mathcal{N}$.
 We put

 hence $w_0 \in \mathcal{N}_0$.
 Finally, it remains to prove that $I(w_0) = \inf_{u \in \mathcal{N}_0} I(u)$.
-It is worth noticing that the modular is convex and continuous, thus sequentially weakly lower semicontinuous, and the nonlinear terms are strongly continuous.
+It is worth noticing that all the positive terms of $I$ are convex and continuous, thus sequentially weakly lower semicontinuous.
+On the other hand, we know that the $F$ and $G$ terms are strongly continuous.
 Hence, $I$ is sequentially weakly lower semicontinuous and this leads to

 The proof is complete. \end{proof}